cblevins/sp25-data/_modules/gen-ai-coding.md

 Use ChatGPT to come up with a plan for how to clean the data.
 Before you start:

 - To try and mitigate your usage limits, first generate a subset of the data: get a sample of 20 rows and write a new CSV file for this sample
-- Start a new chat in ChatGPT and select `o4-mini-high` mode
+- Start a new chat in ChatGPT and select `Reason` or `o4-mini-high` mode
 - Spend some time crafting an opening prompt that asks it to come up with a plan for cleaning this data.
 - Review its plan.
 What are the different steps?
 Which parts do you not understand?
 - Ask it to generate code